shafayetShafee/add-code-files/README.md

 :::
 ````

-would include the codes from `hello-world.cpp` within that `.cpp` code chunk.
+would include the codes from `hello-world.cpp` within that `.cpp` code block.
 And you need to use `.cpp` to get correct syntax highlighting for added c++ code.
 Run `quarto pandoc --list-highlight-languages` to get the list of languages for which syntax highlighting is supported.

 You can also use the following options,